Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 Customization will be performed during installation.
 In CSM 1.2, there were two new customer access networks introduced as part of the process of splitting the existing monolithic CAN:

-1. **High Speed Customer Access - CHN (Customer High Speed Network)** : This feature provides the ability to connect to User Application Nodes (UAN), User Access Instance (UAI), and Compute nodes and Kubernetes API endpoints from the customer site via the High Speed Network (HSN).
+- **High Speed Customer Access - CHN (Customer High Speed Network)**
+    - This feature provides the ability to connect to User Application Nodes (UAN), User Access Instances (UAI), and Compute nodes and Kubernetes API endpoints from the customer site via the High Speed Network (HSN).
-2. **Management Customer Access - CMN (Customer Management Network)** :  Using a VLAN on the Management Network, this feature allows system administrative access from the customer site.
+- **Management Customer Access - CMN (Customer Management Network)**
+    - Using a VLAN on the management network, this feature allows system administrative access from the customer site.
-Prior to CSM 1.2, administrative access was available on the original CAN; this feature provided a traffic path and access split.
+    - Prior to CSM 1.2, administrative access was available on the original CAN; this feature provides a traffic path and access split.

 Enabling the CHN removes the original CAN.